GWM Cannon vs Nissan Navara

 Feature Showdown

-The GWM Cannon features a 10.3-inch touchscreen, while the Nissan Navara gets a 8-inch display.
+The GWM Cannon features a 14.6-inch touchscreen paired with a 12.3-inch digital dash, while the Nissan Navara gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The GWM Cannon stands out with power tailgate that you will not find on the Nissan Navara.
 Which feature set matters more depends on your daily routine and priorities.